 - If you are injured by a defective product at work, you can file a product liability claim against the designer, manufacturer, and/or the distributor of the product.

-- If the behavior or actions a lawful visitor to your employer’s company created conditions that caused your injury, you may file an insurance claim or lawsuit against that person or company.
+- If the behavior or actions of a lawful visitor to your employer’s company created conditions that caused your injury, you may file an insurance claim or lawsuit against that person or company.

-- And even though fellow employees’ actions don’t generally allow you to sue your employer, if a fellow worker’s malicious acts caused your on-the-job injuries, you could file a personal injury lawsuit against that employee.
+- Even though fellow employees’ actions don’t generally allow you to sue your employer, if a fellow worker’s malicious acts caused your on-the-job injuries, you could file a personal injury lawsuit against that employee.
+You might even sue your employer, but only if you can prove their willful negligence caused the accident, and that standard of proof is extremely high.